leungkean/GSMRL/README.md

 ### Prerequisites

 The code requires `python3.7` or before to run.
-Refer to `requirements.txt`.
+For the required python packages, refer to `requirements.txt`.

 ### Download data and data preprocess